What is deal desk? A deal desk streamlines deal management and enhances win rates — if the process flow is correctly set up.

 Customer relationship management software (CRM) is a tool extensively used by sales teams to manage, track, and optimize the customer lifecycle.

-In addition to a CRM, a deal desk incorporates other automation tools, such as proposal management systems and contract management software, to accelerate a sales process flow.
+Alongside a CRM, a deal desk utilizes additional automation tools like proposal management systems and contract management software to expedite the sales process.

 These tools come with the following features:

-As it tracks data in a document while it is moved through teams, you can monitor who accessed the doc and made changes.
+As it tracks data in a document while it’s moved through teams, you can monitor who accessed the doc and made changes.

 A collaboration feature helps teams and stakeholders to cooperate within one shared place.